ActiveAnalytics/Reserving/README.md

 # Future Updates

 We hope that this is just the beginning.
 We plan to include more reserving methods and options for the current method as time allows.
 The next obvious step is to expand the current chain ladder algorithm to that described by Thomas Mack's 1999 paper.
+For any suggestions or requests contact chibisi@activeanalytics.co.uk.